BusterZero-99/WaveShare3.5lcd/README.md

 For RasPi 64 Bit Bookworm
 # THIS ONLY WORKS IF YOU HAVE THE DEFAULT USERNAME TO BE "pi"

-Based on setup by Temporarily Offline
+Based on setup by Distro Reviews & Temporarily Offline

 ```bash
 sudo apt update